How to Get Rid of Mice Naturally?

 How often should natural repellents be replaced or reapplied to maintain their deterrent effect?

 The frequency of replacement or reapplication depends on the method used.
 Scents usually diminish after a few days and should be refreshed.
+The table below outlines the recommended frequency for replacing or reapplying various natural repellents to maintain their potency:

 When should professional pest control be considered despite natural remedies?